loader

 Tests and screenings

 Urgent care involves providing medical services for immediate, non-life-threatening healthcare needs.
 These facilities are designed to provide timely and convenient medical attention for conditions that require immediate attention but do not require a visit to the emergency room.
 According to the Centers for Disease Control and Prevention (CDC), 32.3% of women had one or more visits to an urgent care center in the past 12 months.
+Among them, 16.5% had one visit, 9.8% had two visits, and 6.0% had three or more visits.

 Pregnancy testing in urgent care plays a crucial role in providing timely and accessible healthcare for women who suspect they may be pregnant.
 Timely pregnancy testing can affect both the health and well-being of the pregnant woman and the overall management of reproductive health.
 It enables early intervention, access to appropriate care, and informed decision-making, promoting a healthy pregnancy and a positive maternal and fetal outcome.